Don't Ask, Don't Tell (Ugly Betty): Production

 Marc and his mother have different last names.
-In Fake Plastic Snow we learned that Marc's last name is St. James, but in this episode his mother's last name was Weiner, which means that this is also Marc's real last name.
+In "Fake Plastic Snow" we learned that Marc's last name is St. James, but in this episode his mother's last name is Weiner, which means that this is also Marc's real last name.
 However that reason behind Marc's last name being changed was edited out when "Don't Ask" aired.
-In the deleted scene, Betty asks Marc: "Your real (last) name is Weiner?"
+In the deleted scene, Betty asks Mark, "Your real (last) name is Weiner?"
 Marc answers: "I had to change it.
 A gay kid named Weiner?
 I wanted to beat myself up."
 The idea for Marc to come out to his mother was both actor Michael Urie (Marc St. James) and America Ferrera's idea.

 In a bonus feature from the season one DVD, the scene where Betty bumps into a bus shelter is actually a green screen with the outside setting digitized.

 Ashley Jensen (Christina) does not appear in this episode.
 Also, this episode introduces Max Greenfield to the cast as Nick Pepper.

 This episode makes references to properties with connections to The Walt Disney Company and its subsidiaries: Golden Girls, Cinderella (which Henry claims is Betty's favorite character and movie), Mulan, She's All That and High School Musical (which is Marc's favorite musical).